 A curriculum that challenges all our young people to achieve intellectual, emotional, spiritual, social and personal growth.
-Young people will be encouraged to face and overcome physical challenges.
+Young people will be encouraged to overcome challenges.

-The development, through the waking curriculum of a structured programme and positive ethos that encourages and enables young people to display good behaviour and improve their self-esteem.
+The development, throughout the waking curriculum of a structured programme and positive ethos that encourages and enables young people to display good behaviour and improve their self-esteem.